lizglennphd/lizglennphd.github.io/content/consulting/index.md

 - **Latent Variable Modeling**: How do individual data sources represent or measure broader theoretical concepts (latent variables)?
 This includes Confirmatory Factor Analysis (CFA), which tests whether specific items represent subcategories or subscales of an overall measure.
 [Example](./INSAR2023.pdf)
 - **Latent Growth Modeling (Longitudinal Data)**: Are there changes in these variables over time?
 Do certain variables or interventions influence change?
 - **Latent Profile Analysis**: Are there distinct subgroups within this population based on specific characteristics (variables)?
-- **Meta-Analysis**: How does the relationship between two variables—such as an intervention and an outcome—vary across studies?
+- **Meta-Analysis**: How does the relationship between two variables, such as an intervention and an outcome, vary across studies?
 How robust is this relationship?

 <p>Many of these approaches are based on regression modeling, which relies on certain types of data.
 I am also experienced with techniques for non-normally distributed or non-continuous data (e.g., logistic regression).
-I often consult with researchers to ensure their research questions align with the data—either before or after data collection.</p>
+I often consult with researchers to ensure their research questions align with the data, either before or after data collection.</p>

 **Other specialties:**
 - Reliability statistics (Kappa, ICC, Cronbach's alpha)